 The hotel has bikes that you can just grab and go.

 But let’s talk food.

 The day starts with breakfast in the courtyard overlooking a fountain.

 Freshly baked croissants, local cheeses, coffee, eggs made to order, so fresh, so good.
 Real food.

-No wonder, the food comes from their own organic garden on the property, which you can wander through.
+No wonder… The food comes from the property’s own organic garden, which you can wander through.

 Note to self: Plant a garden.